 - Golgi bodies – Named after Camilo Golgi, the scientist who discovered them, Golgi bodies are a membraneous disc like sacs or cisternae of varying diameter between 0.5 – 1.0 µm stacked parallel like a lump of pancakes.
 Interconnected cis and trans faces or forming and maturing faces of cisternae are concentrically arranged around the nucleus.
 It serves mainly as the packaging center for endomembrane secretions like proteins.

 - Lysosomes – Infamous as the ‘suicidal bags of cell’, these are membrane-bound vesicular structures containing hydrolytic enzymes capable of digesting carbohydrates, lipids, proteins and even nucleic acids.

 - Vacuoles – The voluminous vacuole is the membrane-bound space of the cytoplasm that occupies as much as up to 90% volume of the plant cell.
 It contains water, sap, excretory products and other materials which are useless for the cell.
 The outer membrane of vacuoles, known as tonoplast, facilitates transport of ions against the concentration gradient into the vacuole.
 Contractile vacuoles in amoeba facilitate excretion along with transporting engulfed food via food vacuoles in some other protists.

-To learn further about the enigmatic endomembrane system, visit Byju’s.
+To learn more about the enigmatic endomembrane system, visit BYJU’S.